thibaultboursier/inversify-playground/README.md

 # inversify-playground
-Inversion of Control playground with Inversify
+Inversion of Control playground with Inversify.
+Simple stuff to check Dependency Injection.

 ## Install